caciano4/GO/README.md

 - Class Four - A Bit more about functions and variables, how to use double return values
 - Class Five - understanding what is a struct and how to instantiate a struct,  as well as learn about function of struct
 - Class Six - What is a Array, Slice and Maps, how to use this structure, work with arrays and slices in loop structure
 - Class Seven - organize the folders to package
-- Class Eight -
+- Class Eight - How to handle exceptions in this languages and deal a file
+- Class nine - how to utilize pointers to objects and functions

 ## Getting Started